-Understanding a company's competitive advantage is one of an investor's most important tasks -- but it's not always easy.
+Understanding a company's competitive advantage is one of an investor's most important lessons, but it's not always easy.
 First, competitive advantage is a difficult concept without a standard definition.
 Second, the market already knows the best companies and typically prices them accordingly.
 Finally, it's difficult to predict which smaller, up-and-coming companies will have an advantage.

 So should we just give up using competitive advantage?
 Absolutely not.
 While it's important to know how to survive the investment race, The Motley Fool wants to help put you in a position to win it, too.
 So in our interview with Michael Mauboussin, chief investment strategist at Legg Mason, I asked him how to think about competitive advantage, since it features prominently in his latest book, More Than You Know.